-I am a terrible typist.
-However, when it comes to writing fiction that doesn’t matter too much because I find it very difficult to decide exactly what I want to say and how to express it.
+I am a shocking typist.
+But when it comes to writing fiction that doesn’t matter too much because I find it very difficult to decide exactly what I want to say and how to express it.
 (Typing is the least of my problems.)
 Even then, I will carry on cutting, pasting and tinkering.
 Everything is provisional.
 Almost every word gets changed.
 Often, after a faux pas, it gets changed back.
 One could carry on for ages and end up with less than you started with.

 I made up this short novel or long story as I went along – surely not the way a proper novelist goes about his job?
 As usual, I am doing it all wrong.

 Or is it?
-I do think you can be proud of your efforts even if you don’t win a prize… but it is also important what other people think.
-Because it’s possible that you do possess talent, but not for what you’ve been plugging away at.
+I do think you can be proud of your efforts even if you don’t win a prize… but it is important what other people think.
+Because it’s possible that you do have some talent, but not for what you’ve been plugging away at.
 I believe I can become a better writer, even at 63, and I am prepared to try a little bit harder.
-But I can’t claim to be motivated by a burning desire to be the best in the world or prove everyone else wrong.
+But I can’t claim to be motivated by a burning desire to prove everyone else wrong.
 No-one else cares.
 Sob.

 Writing a longish piece was an immersive experience.
 It took almost a year, off and on.
 Where do our ideas come from and how do they develop and join up?
 I haven’t a clue.
-A lot seemed to be happening while I was asleep or half-asleep.
-I am not sure if or when I’ll have the energy to write another one.
+A lot seemed to be going on while I was asleep or half-asleep.
+I am not sure if or when I’ll find the energy to write another one.
 There are a lot of other things in the world worth trying.
-Maybe I should get out the watercolours after all.
+Maybe I should get out the Winsor and Newtons after all.

 I eventually managed to put together 40,000 words of tongue-in-cheek “humour”.
-This is an excerpt.
+Here is an excerpt.

 NB For the avoidance of doubt: Maxwell isn’t anything like me (he went to Cambridge and lives in Stockwell, for goodness’ sake, and he’s by no means a model citizen).